PhD in Psychology

 If you need a more flexible study option, an online PhD in Psychology program may be a good option.
 Keep in mind that the American Psychological Association (APA) does not accredit doctoral programs that are fully online; it does, however, accredit some hybrid programs that offer some coursework or content online.
 The APA recommends that if you are choosing an online doctoral program, you should ensure that the school has been accredited by an agency recognized by the US Department of Education or the Council for Higher Education Accreditation; that online students have similar access to resources and services as traditional students; that the faculty teaching online courses are the same or equal to the ones teaching on-campus; that you will receive assistance in choosing a practicum placement; and, if you are interested in licensure, that the online program will qualify you for licensure in your state.
 To read more about getting your psychology degree online, you can visit our Guide to Earning an Online Psychology Degree.
 While the guide focuses more on earning your bachelor’s degree in psychology online, it also includes some helpful tips that are relevant to the PhD level.

 Applicants to a PhD in Psychology program should have an undergraduate degree with in-depth psychology training including laboratory experience, statistics, and research methods.
 Requirements vary depending on the school, but usually, neither a master’s degree nor an undergraduate major in Psychology is required as long as all prerequisite courses have been met successfully.
 The minimum grade point average (GPA) for admittance is typically 3.0, however, the average score of admitted students may be considerably higher as competition can be strong for these upper-level graduate degree programs.
 Strong performance in math and statistics is considered favorable.
-GRE scores must be submitted along with transcripts, letters of recommendation, a personal statement, and references.
+Some schools require GRE scores to be submitted (though more schools are waiving this requirement), along with transcripts, letters of recommendation, a personal statement, and references.

 Traditional psychology PhD programs tend to be more difficult to enter than PsyD programs, with reportedly only 11% of applicants being admitted each year (compared to 40% of those applying to PsyD programs).3 One reason for this selectivity could be that a high percentage of PhD students in psychology programs depend on funding assistance offered by the school in exchange for the research they conduct via research assistantships; in fact, according to a survey by the APA, 80-100% of PhD in Psychology students receive some funding and 60-90% receive full funding (tuition waiver plus stipend).4 Since more students are vying for those assistantships and schools only have a certain number available, a lower percentage of applicants are admitted, making the competition tough.